antoninomariarizzo/rag/README.md

 ### Install
 1. Clone our repository.

+2. Install Google tesseract by running `apt-get install -y tesseract-ocr`.

-2. Install required libraries by running `pip install -r requirements.txt`.
+3. Install required libraries by running `pip install -r requirements.txt`.

-3. Install our package in editable mode by running:
+4. Install our package in editable mode by running:
 `pip3 install -e .` from the root folder.

+5. Create `.env` file in the root folder and add the Hugging Face token.
+Example `HF_TOKEN="123456abcd"`.

 ### Usage